-I have just had my 4 yr old male Maine Coon to the vets, they say he is grossly overweight at 10.25 kg.
+I have just had my 4 yr old male to the vet, and they say he is grossly overweight at 10.25 kg.

 Is this correct?
 They want to put him on a balanced diet, he gets 2 teaspoons of tuna a day plus a bowl of dried food which he doesn't always eat all of it.

-Well that's about 22 1/2 pounds and quite normal for a male Maine Coon cat.
+Well that's about 22 1/2 pounds and quite normal for male Maine Coon weight.
 Is your vet used to seeing Maine Coons?

 Another consideration is: is he a purebred Maine Coon?
-Then we would expect him to be big-boned.
-If he's a mix, or you suspect he's a Maine Coon cat due to colors & characteristics, there is a chance his size (length & weight) should be more that of a domestic house cat.
+If so, we would expect him to be big-boned.
+If he's a mix, or you suspect he's a Coonie due to colors & characteristics, there is a chance his size (length & weight) should be more that of a domestic house cat.

 When your vet examined him, he felt his body.
 Around his middle, if there is fat there, that's hard to ignore.

-Now, if he's a full Maine Coon, with the length and bone structure to go along with it, and not too much "belly" I would not feel comfortable severely limiting his diet.
+Now, if he's a pedigreed Maine Coon, with the length and bone structure support extra body mass, and not too much "belly" I would not feel comfortable severely limiting his diet.
 He simply will never be a 4-5 (or maybe even 6) kg cat.